 Orange Palate provides strategic communications to industry-recognized and award-winning chefs, and supports entrepreneurs who are in the process of launching and building new food or beverage specialty items.

-Porter Novelli has signed two chefs to the Orange Palate client roster.
-They are Chef Eli Kirshtein, "Top Chef" alum and executive chef/partner at Atlanta's The Luminary (opening 2014); and 2009 Food & Wine magazine Best New Chef Kelly English, chef/owner of Restaurant Iris and The Second Line in Memphis, Tenn.; and Chef Sarah Simmons, named one of the 50 best chefs in New York City in 2014 by Food & Wine magazine, CEO of City Grit Culinary Salon and chef/owner of Birds & Bubbles in Manhattan’s Lower East Side.
+Porter Novelli has signed three chefs to the Orange Palate client roster.
+They are Chef Eli Kirshtein, "Top Chef" alum and executive chef/partner at Atlanta's The Luminary; 2009 Food & Wine magazine Best New Chef Kelly English, chef/owner of Restaurant Iris and The Second Line in Memphis, Tenn.; and Chef Sarah Simmons, named one of the 50 best chefs in New York City in 2014 by Food & Wine magazine, CEO of City Grit Culinary Salon and chef/owner of Birds & Bubbles in Manhattan’s Lower East Side.

 "With a 40-year heritage in serving food clients, Porter Novelli has deep connections with key media and an expansive understanding of the category, spanning agriculture and farming, policy and nutrition, and of course, the culinary arts," added Darlan Monterisi, executive vice president, managing director, Porter Novelli New York, where Orange Palate is based.
 "That extensive knowledge base will help us build our clients into major national players."

 WHO WE SERVE

 WHAT WE DO